The easiest way to capture UTM Parameters in Elementor Forms

 1. Captures all traffic

-This means that you get marketing attribution information on ALL of your leads, not just the one's that came from your paid ad campaigns.
+This means you get lead source information for every single lead, not just the ones from your paid campaigns.

 2. Remembers the data across pageviews & sessions